libvips/libvips/doc/binding.md

-Since these languages are dynamic, they can add another trick: they intercept the method-missing hook and attempt to run any method calls not implemented by the `Image` class as libvips operators.
+Since these languages are dynamic, they can add another trick: they intercept the method-missing hook and attempt to run any method calls not implemented by the [class@Image] class as libvips operators.
 In effect, the binding is generated at runtime.

 # gobject-introspection